X

 | Half-life | 1–3 hours (active metabolites longer) |

-| Bioavailability | approx. 5% (extensive first-pass metabolism!) |
+| Bioavailability | About 5% (strong first-pass metabolism!) |

-| Metabolism | CYP3A4 (very pronounced — reason for many interactions) |
+| Metabolism | CYP3A4 (very pronounced – the reason for many interactions) |

-| Timing | EVENING (due to nocturnal cholesterol synthesis) |
+| Intake time | IN THE EVENING (because of night-time cholesterol synthesis) |

-| Prescription only | Yes |
+| Prescription status | Yes |

-| Special feature | Prodrug — converted to active metabolite in the liver |
+| Special feature | Prodrug – converted in the liver into the active metabolite |

 | Dose | LDL reduction (approx.) | Note |